Posted on 3 Comments

 CNC Tool Holder And Collet Maintenance

-Taking proper care of your collets and tool holders will increase the life of your collets, tool holders, CNC bits, and spindle.
-Not only will it increase tooling life but it will also improve cut quality.
+Taking proper care of your collets and tool holders will not only increase the life of your collets and tool holders but it will also increase the life of your CNC router bits and spindle.
+This will in turn improve cut quality and performance.
 I like to think of tooling maintenance like changing the oil in a car.
-Sure, the car will run without ever changing the oil.
+Sure, the car will run (for a while) without changing the oil.
 However, there is a risk of blowing a gasket and warping other parts of the engine until it ultimately fails.
 The same goes for a CNC router.
 The more time a spindle is in use while being out of balance, the more of a chance it risks failing.
 For those of you who want to get the best out of your CNC machine investment, let’s discuss tooling maintenance.

 Besides replacing these parts when needed, It’s also important to take care of them while in use.
 Proper cleaning is essential for reaching full life cycles of each and achieving best cutting results.
 Here are the cleaning steps that should be done on a regular basis.
 This should be done every time a tool is changed or replaced from a collet/tool-holder.